ABS Chairman, President and CEO calls upon insurance industry and class to work closer together in addressing the next-generation safety system.

 ABS continues to lead marine and offshore innovation.
 In a constantly evolving industry, ABS works alongside its partners tackling the most pressing technical, operational and regulatory challenges so that the marine and offshore industries operate safely, securely and responsibly.

-With the ABS CyberSafety® program, shipowners and shipyards, designers, vendors and ship managers have the tools and knowledge needed to help mitigate risks connected to cybersecurity, software quality and data integrity.
-The ABS CyberSafety program includes:
+With the ABS CyberSafety® program, shipowners, shipyards, designers, vendors and ship managers have the tools and knowledge needed to help mitigate risks connected to cybersecurity, software quality and data integrity.
+The ABS CyberSafety program comprises:

-In addition to certification of compliance, a private classification notation can be provided that indicates the level of cyber preparedness of the owners, operators, people, processes, procedures and vessels/assets.
+In addition to certification of compliance a private classification notation can be provided that indicates the level of cyber preparedness of the owners and operators, people, processes, procedures, vessels and assets.

-The ABS program defines a scalable approach that can be applied to a single component or an entire system.
-The program also can be used with industry regulatory mechanisms to the marine and offshore industries to achieve a sustainable, measurable and secure asset condition.
+The ABS program defines a scalable approach that can be applied to a single component as well as a multi-system suite of assets.
+The program also can be used with industry regulatory mechanisms within or external to the marine and offshore industries to achieve sustainable, measurable and secure asset condition.

 ABS continues its work with industry partners, IACS and the U.S. Coast Guard to develop products that will assist in assessing and implementing effective cybersecurity in information and operational technologies.

-System and data protection measures contribute to data integrity and reliability and this is especially important for integrated systems (e.g., vehicles) and sensor networks tied to decision aids (Internet of Things).
 Safety decisions require secure systems that lend confidence to data integrity.
 Transmission security, secure storage and quality of service all contribute to the security and value of data.
-Verification of system security will remove uncertainty in operations, while giving reliability to compliance reports dependent on company data.
+Enhancing system security will remove uncertainty in operations.